 I would suggest picking just one island to explore if you only have a week to spend in Hawaii.
 Find your perfect Hawaiian island by reading the descriptions below.

 If you only have 10 days to explore Hawaii, I'd suggest spending the first three on Oahu before moving on to Maui or Kauai.

 One of the most difficult aspects of organizing a vacation to Hawaii is deciding which island to visit.
 They're all unique and provide various benefits; picking one depends on your specific needs.

-Most tourists flock to one of these four islands while in Hawaii.
+The majority of tourists flock to one of these four islands while in Hawaii.

 OahuThe view from the helicopter of Diamond Head and Honolulu on Oahu.